 Here are a few mobile wallet apps that offer a seamless experience to their customers.

-Amazon Pay is an online payment processing service that is owned by Amazon.
-Established internationally in 2007, it focuses on giving users an option to pay with their Amazon accounts on external dealer sites.
-Amazon Pay is considered one of the best digital wallets that also allows quick and convenient shopping at the tap of a finger.
+Amazon Pay is an online payment processing service that Amazon owns.
+Established internationally in 2007, it gives users an option to pay with their Amazon accounts on external dealer sites.
+Amazon Pay is considered one of the most popular e-wallet apps that also allows quick and convenient shopping at the tap of a finger.

 PayPal is known as the granddaddy of online payment companies with a history since 1998.
-It is the best digital payment medium when it comes to shopping online.
+It is one of the best mobile wallet platforms when it comes to shopping online.
 It’s the only mobile wallet app that you can use to send and get cash from any US-based financial or bank account as well as transfer money to family or friends without any fees or deductions.